What we should know about the PageRank

 - The nofollow attribute in a link does not pass the PR to the page that is linked.

-But its share of undistributed PR is not assigned to other links, it is lost.
+But its share of undistributed PR is not redistributed to other links, it is lost.
 See PageRank and nofollow.

 - The PageRank contributes to the ranking of a page in Google results.

 But it is a signal among many others.
-See the main factors for ranking.
+See the Google patent for scoring Web pages.

 - The increase in PageRank has a progressive difficulty.